 Have questions about Yucandu Summer Camps?
 We have answers!
 Peruse our handy Camp FAQ for all of the info you need to know about Yucandu Summer Camps.

-Currently our COVID-19 safety protocol includes everyone wearing masks, temps taken at check in as well as hand sanitizer for all, disinfection of all tools and aprons between each use, kids spaced 6’ apart, and clear face shields available to wear during snack time.
+Currently our COVID-19 safety protocol includes everyone wearing masks, temps taken at check in as well as hand sanitizer for all, disinfection of all tools and aprons between each use.
+We may change the mask protocol depending on mandate and other current factors.

 For camp and art club we are giving each child a bin of their own for basic supplies, like scissors and markers.
 (You may be asked for your camper to bring their own paint shirt, like an old t-shirt, to keep in their bin throughout the camp week.)